 Summing up

 There’s no denying that Platinum status is a shining beacon to aim for.
-I should know – I’ve been enjoying Platinum in both programs far longer than I deserve thanks to COVID-related status extensions.
+I should know – I’ve been enjoying Platinum for the last four years (two of those thanks to COVID-related status extensions).
+If you genuinely think you can make it and also enjoy the benefits, go for it!
 But we have to remember not to get carried away in our quest for that elusive top-tier level.

 Sometimes there’s just not enough time or future travel booked to make it to Platinum.
-We wouldn’t recommend you splash out a lot of cash in an effort to fly around just to earn Status Credits.
+I wouldn’t recommend you splash out a lot of cash and waste days in the sky just to earn Status Credits.
 Sure, it’s nice and all having a shiny card, but if you’re only going to use the benefits a few times, then the effort is ultimately wasted.

 Gold status is still a great target to aim for, and is far more attainable for the average traveller.
 You can always secure Gold first, and set your sights on Platinum again in the future when the stars are more aligned.